• Skip to main content

 DON’T: Stress about next year

-Take a moment to reflect on the year preferably in the first days of summer while everything is still fresh.
+Take a moment to reflect on the year preferably in the first days of summer (or during those end-of-the-year P.D. days) while everything is still fresh.
 I like to use the framework of “keep doing, stop doing, start doing” as a form of reflection.

 • It might be … you want to keep using your LMS as a way of organizing your content.